-After sifting through 450 applicants we are proud to introduce our nine newly appointed UNICEF Young Ambassadors: Eva, Atosha, Josh, Indiana, Lachlan, Ashleigh, Xavier, Steve and Alessandra.
+After sifting through 450 applicants we are proud to introduce our eight newly appointed UNICEF Young Ambassadors: Eva, Atosha, Josh, Indiana, Lachlan, Ashleigh, Xavier and Steve.

 They've come together from all over Australia, with all kinds of backgrounds, experiences and interests.
 These include growing up in Myanmar and the Democratic Republic of Congo before leaving these countries as refugees and resettling in Australia.

 These young leaders are making a difference in their communities, campaigning in their schools and working as key activists for child rights.
 It is a rare opportunity to speak up for children and to help create a world where every child feels safe, heard and supported to reach their full potential.

 years of age has the right to participate and